How to get more Instagram followers – from 0 to 10k!

 Ask customers to share their photos

 When you’ve made your first sales, ask your customers to post pictures of themselves with your products and tag you.
-You might do this with a comment on your packing slip.
-You might prefer to email them a day or two after they receive their order to prompt them to post.
+You might do this by mentioning it on your packing slip, or you might prefer to email them a day or two after they receive their order to prompt them to post.
 Either way, asking them to share photos of their order is a good idea, and here’s why:

 With existing customers, you could also consider offering a gift or even cash for posting images on their social media.
 It might not be a long-term strategy, and for some new brands it might not even be feasible.
 But while you’re building your Instagram followers, it is a strategy that has potential to increase your exposure.